 I am double alum, bachelor and master's degree, of the University of Michigan.
 I primarily tutor math for middle and high school students as I have a passion for the subject being a former high school math team member.
 As a teacher, I try to make math understandable by using real world examples that the student can relate to.
 I believe that is is my job to teach the material in a variety of different ways in order to help the student to understand.
 Teaching undergraduate students while completing my masters degree gave me a lot of experience working with students with different learning styles and academic backgrounds.

-University of Michigan-Ann Arbor - BS, Chemistry
+Undergraduate Degree: University of Michigan-Ann Arbor - Bachelor of Science, Chemistry

 What is your teaching philosophy?